mrivera42/building-efficiency-utility/README.md

 In this projects I developed a PyTorch neural network that predicts energy loads of buildings based on 8 input characteristics.
 The model was then deployed in a web app using a REST API and containerized with Docker.

 ## Exploratory Data Analysis
-The dataset consisted of 768 samples, 8 features, and 2 outputs (heating load, and cooling load), with the units shown below:
+The dataset consisted of 768 samples, 8 features, and 2 outputs (heating load and cooling load), with the units shown below:
 * relative compactness (decimal)
 * surface area (m^2)
 * wall area (m^2)